 After I reset the Netflix password and Sign out of all the devices, I got an email in Spanish, just a few hours after that.

-That I do not understand Spanish I had to Google translate it and this is what I have found.
+As I do not understand Spanish, I had to Google translate it and this is what I have found.

 They seriously think that anyone is going to fall into the trap or maybe it’s just me who is not.

 There could be many others who might be getting into this kind of trap, which is scary, to even imagine.

 Because a Gmail account is more precious than the Netflix account since it is the centre of all the online accounts.

 By the way, enable two-step authentication for Gmail if you haven’t already.

 It is sad that Netflix does not offer any kind of two-step authentication that is available on Facebook, Gmail and other bigger sites, and it’s not just me who is saying about it.